-- no minimum share capital requirement for most widely used forms of business organisation; - flexibility in maintaining a record of rights to company shares (opportunity to maintain a register of shareholders of private companies independently); - opportunity to issue different classes of shares;
+- no minimum share capital requirement for most widely used forms of business organisation; - flexibility in maintaining a record of rights to company shares (opportunity to maintain a register of shareholders of private companies independently);

-1 Any and all issues not regulated by the AIFC Acts or associated with the regulation of Kazakhstan residents' activities outside the AIFC should be regulated in accordance with Kazakhstan law, unless specifically noted otherwise.
+&lt;sup>3 Any and all issues not regulated by the AIFC Acts or associated with the regulation of Kazakhstan residents' activities outside the AIFC should be regulated in accordance with Kazakhstan law, unless specifically noted otherwise.

-- shareholders' pre-emption rights to purchase company shares do not apply (determined by shareholders themselves), the possibility of concluding a shareholder agreement; - no strict regulation of transactions approval, which allows a company to consider these issues independently (i.e. by reflecting relevant terms in Articles of Association); and - flexible approach for identifying the powers of governing bodies of private companies (open list, freedom to define them in Articles of Association).
+- opportunity to issue different classes of shares (i.e. the opportunity to vary the number of votes, the mechanism of decision-making and/or the amount of dividends distributed among the holders of different classes of shares); - the possibility of concluding a shareholder agreement and incorporating the most common English-law instruments, e.g. strategies to break a deadlock, options, sell-out or tag-along rights, etc., therein; - no strict regulation of transactions approval, which allows a company to consider these issues independently (i.e. by reflecting relevant terms in Articles of Association); and - flexible approach for identifying the powers of governing bodies of private companies, e.g. open list of powers, freedom to define them in Articles of Association, sole-director option for certain forms of business where the director may concurrently hold the position of CEO, etc..